jackyuyz/CrackedCourse/SPEC.md

 At minimum:

-1. Authenticate/demo → upload sample PDF → review → publish → see course.
+1. Authenticate → upload PDF fixture → review → publish → see course.
 2. Edit an ambiguous event before publish and verify the corrected calendar value.
 3. Switch between course and aggregate calendars.
 4. Export `.ics` and verify expected event content.